-Competitors joining the race at this stage for the Oxford Ultra must arrive for registration and equipment checks, between 7.00am and 7.30am on Friday 9th August 2019.
-Race start will be 8.00am, following a race brief.
+Competitors joining the race at this stage for the Oxford Ultra must arrive for registration and equipment checks, between 7.00am and 7.30 am.
+Race start will be 8.00 am, following a race brief.
 The race starts from the Ferryman Inn at Bablock Hythe.

 From the Ferryman Inn at Bablock Hythe, the path leaves the river here for a while, returning at Skinner’s Weir and along to Pinkhill Weir.
 Between Wytham Great Wood and the Thames, the path leads on to Oxford’s edge, the spectacular Sandford Weir and then Culham and Cholsey.

 A departure from the river bank brings us through Moulsford, but soon returns, going past Streatley and Whitchurch-on-Thames.
-A short deviation through the town of Purley Park, past Tilehurst, Reading, finally arriving at Hurley Caravan & Camping which is Camp-Site Two for Thames Challenge competitors, or the conclusion of The Oxford Ultra.
+A short deviation through the town of Purley Park, past Tilehurst, Reading, finally arriving at the Eyot Centre in Henley-on-Thames which is Camp-Site Two for Thames Challenge competitors, or the conclusion of The Oxford Ultra.

 Click the link for the “The Oxford Ultra Hall of Fame”